yinweisu/k8s_learning_notes/README.md

 * Handle syncronization
 * StatefulSet in k8s is complex.
 Therefore, people usually deploy their database application outside k8s, and only deploy stateless application on k8s

+## Architecture

+### Node processes

+* Each Node has multiple Pods on it
+* There are **3** processes that must be installed on every Node.
+These 3 processes schedule and mange the pods
+  1. container runtime, i.e. docker
+  2. kubelet
+     * Kubelet interacts with both the container and the node itself
+     * Kubelet starts the pod with a container inside.
+Assigning resrouces from the nodes to pods
+  3. Kube Proxy
+     * KP forwards the requests to the approriate pod through Service

+### Mater nodes

+* There are **4** processes that runs on every master node

+  1. Api server

+     * Cluster gateway(A single entry point)
+     * Gatekeeper for authentication

+     * This is what your kubectl cmds is interacting with

+  2. Scheduler

+     * Schedule pods on worker nodes
+     * **Scheduler just schedule where the pod should be.
+Kubelet is the one that really starts the pod**

+  3. Controller manager

+     * Detects cluster state changes, i.e. pods die

+  4. etcd

+     * A Key Value store of all the cluster changes
+     * **It's the cluster brain**
+     * Of course, the application data is not stored in etcd